-EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 26 November 2020.
+EMM has completed a review of mine noise from Mannering Colliery within the surrounding community based on attended measurements conducted on 12 February 2021.

 The applicability of the noise criteria was assessed in accordance with the site's NMP with reference to weather data from Mannering Colliery's meteorological station located to the north of the site.
-In accordance with the NMP, the noise criteria applied for three of the six measurements.
+In accordance with the NMP, the noise criteria applied for all six 15-minute attended noise measurements.